brunialti/RAG-system/README.md

 Use it "as is" at your own risk.
 <b>Consider RAGWIZ system as a workbench to better understand RAG systems</b> and to practice with.
-No extensive stress or scalability tests have been performed; nevertheless, it should work effectively with stores up to 500,000 chunks at least.
-The document ingestion module manages documents of the following types: .txt, .doc (with some limitations), .docx, .pdf.
+No extensive stress or scalability tests have been performed; nevertheless, it should work effectively with stores up to houdred thousand chunks depending on memory size and CPUs.
+The document ingestion module manages documents of the following types:
+.txt, .doc (with some limitations), .docx, .pdf.
-It can also add  excel files but with unsatisfactory search results and with some dimensions and format constraints.
+It can also accept excel files but be aware that, at this moment, the search results are quite poor, suggested spreadsheet dimension is small, and there are shape constraints (only tables with headers are correctly indexed).
+A better chunk/embed algo is required.
 Other document types can be added by modifying document_manager.py, provided that your tools can extract plain text from the desired format.